Haseeb717/coronavirus_updates/README.md

     CoronavirusUpdates::Day.updates("mm-dd-yyyy")

-Make sure follow the exact same date format e.g CoronavirusUpdates::Day.updates("03-08-2020")
+Make sure follow the exact same date format e.g CoronavirusUpdates::Day.updates("03-08-2020").
+Data available from 02-01-2020 to onwards

 Response is in json format like